OUR TEAM

 Zak Dranoff-Caspi

-City Grants Writer
+City Grants Lead

 Zak Dranoff-Caspi is a writer of grants, scripts, and bios!
 Despite finding himself in the high-tech world of virtual production, Zak's heart lies in animation, specifically canadian.
 He will talk your ear off about any Canadian animation.
 Go on, ask.